 How are the ads displayed in the target country?

 The ads will show up slightly different on Google Shopping than if you would target the country with the native language and currency.
-What you will see in the image below is that the currency of the original data feed is shown alongside that of the native one.
+In the image below, you will see that the currency of the original data feed is shown alongside that of the native one.

 This is not available for when you use Content API, only static feeds such as Google Spreadsheets, Text Delimited or XML Feeds.